McPoozle/dnd-notes/content/Venix/PCs/Lacrimiteres Party.md

 - In [[Jackson]]: open fields, something impossibly large in the sky, a droplet falls
 - In [[Camerath]] mine: Cheering crowd with a man on stage; signs read "Ted Cruz for President" and "All Lives Matter"
 - On the way to [[Dustwind]]: Falling in a dark void, stars flickering into and out of existence; know he’ll reach a point of no return but no stopping it; shapes flash in the stars: throne, crown, something round (bracelet/machinery?), gem
+- In the Dye Shoppe outside [[Winterholm]]: Red is everything there ever was and will be; red grass stretches out endlessly; all celestial bodies are red and an oncoming meteor is red; white sheep is becoming red, it eats the red grass and the world screams.
+It turns red and smiles with sharp teeth.
+Shawaaf is on the ground
+- In ruins under McMillan compound in [[Winterholm]]: In front of an entity behind a desk; clear screen in between you and the desk with a small hole where something could pass through.
+Faceless people all in line around you.
+Hits you.
+Countless hours in this line.
+Millenia.
+“Next”.
+He approaches the desk and looks through Shawaaf’s documents.
+Guy doesn’t want to be here.
+“You’ve been doing fine.
+It’s been fine.
+You know you’re allowed to harm undead, right?”
+“I would’ve loved to have clarified that.” “did you not read your contract?
+Anyways top wanted to let you know everything else is in order”.
+He stamps a paper receipt and hands it over.
+Shawaaf pockets it.
+“Alright get back in line”
+- In [[Kincardine]] while looking at Peltar's new [[The Foglands|Foglands]] key: suddenly staring at the silver of a desk back at the same clerk as before.
+Mind overwhelmed with lifetimes of standing waiting in line over a few seconds.
+Shawaaf is "overdue" for a vision but didn't have staff to assign it.
+Hands him written description of vision he was supposed to get.
+Shawaaf grabs it and starts fingering through the pages; as reading have visions accompanied by Vine booms.
+Still pond reflected in water.
+Winding corridor.
+2 trees leaning against each other, silver sheen, FOG; familiar vertical cave at a shady grove.
+Flaming skull guy laughing at him

 ###### Ai
 > A green construct created by "Henry" on a quest to find a bard named "John" who plays a trumpet, is by all accounts average in every way but in bed, and is wanted for adultery charges.
 Commissioned in [[Camerath]].
 Side gig as a court attorney